SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

    ![Import Maven Project](./src/main/resources/images/SelectMavenProject.png)
 9. From the project context menu, choose *Run As* > *Maven build*.
 Enter *clean install* in the *Goals* field and choose Run.

-   You should see a “BUILD SUCCESS” message in the Console view.
+   You should see a ï¿½BUILD SUCCESSï¿½ message in the Console view.

    ![Build Maven Project](./src/main/resources/images/MavenBuild.png)